Philippines

 Ocean freight CO2kgs per MT (US): 316

-Community-focused initiatives: We sponsor community events in the municipality, sell plant seedlings to local farmers, buy their produce for our processing plant and offer farm educational tours.
-We provide interest-free loans to our staff and are currently planning a sustainable vegetable garden to help augment their food resources.
+Community-focused initiatives: Sponsorship of community events in the municipality, sell plant seedlings to local farmers, buy their produce for our processing plant and offer farm educational tours.
+We provide interest-free loans to our staff and have now started on a sustainable vegetable garden to help augment their food resources.
 We have a cooperative store run and owned by our staff.
+These events happen annually.

-Trainings conducted: Farm productivity, ecological and organic farming.
+Trainings conducted: Farm productivity, ecological / general presentations through our tour programs.

 Full time employees: 53